Skip to content

 4. Distribution support: Requires sufficient overlap between calibration and test distributions

-The method estimates dP_test(X)/dP_calib(X) and reweights accordingly.
-Success depends on both valid covariate shift assumptions and accurate density ratio estimation.
+The method estimates or uses a ratio like dP_test(X) / dP_calib(X) and reweights accordingly.
+Success depends on both valid covariate-shift assumptions and accurate enough density-ratio estimates.

 Practical Implementation